Azure/bicep-registry-modules/avm/res/network/load-balancer/README.md

 </details>
 <p>

-### Example 2: _WAF-aligned_
+### Example 2: _Using external load balancer parameter_

-This instance deploys the module in alignment with the best-practices of the Well-Architected Framework.
+This instance deploys the module with an externally facing load balancer.

 <details>